The Mystical Legacy of the 7‑Day Candle

 Ceremonial Intention Candle

-Seven-Day Candle in Folk & Ritual Use
+The Seven Day Candle in Folk & Ritual Use

-Across Christian Traditions
+Across Historic Traditions

 Symbol or Use Meaning or Tradition